-Rolex, one of the major Swiss watchmakers, has recently updated its range of “professional” Rolex Oyster Perpetual Yacht-Master (Ref.
-16622) automatic watches with a new model in their proprietary “rolesium” alloy of 950 platinum and stainless steel that features a blue dial.
-Besides offering more contrast display, the new watch looks plain more elegant than the previous variants of the piece, including those with platinum dials.
+Rolex has recently updated its range of “professional” Rolex Oyster Perpetual Yacht-Master collection with a new Ref.
+16622 model.
+Executed in their proprietary “rolesium” alloy of 950 platinum and stainless steel, the gadget features a blue dial and looks, well, extremely cool.
+Besides offering a more contrast display, the 16622 is also more elegant than the previous iterations, including even those with platinum dials.

 Comparing the newly introduced watch with previous models, I don’t see any significant visual differences between them.
 Probably, because there are none.

-First introduced back in late eighties, the caliber is equipped with an antimagnetic Parachrom hairspring, which is crafted from a niobium, zirconium and oxygen alloy, and is also officially certified by the Swiss-based COSC authority as a chronometer.
+First introduced back in the late eighties, the caliber sports an antimagnetic Parachrom hairspring.
+Crafted from niobium, zirconium, and oxygen alloy, it is also officially certified by the Swiss-based COSC authority as a chronometer.

-The new Rolex Oyster Perpetual Yacht-Master Blue Dial in Rolesium (Ref.
-16622) watch was introduced in March, 2012 during the Baselworld 2012 event and is already present on their corporate web-site so there is a good chance that it will soon go on sale in an authorized dealership near you.
-Price is still unknown, but it will surely be quite expensive.
+The Oyster Perpetual Yacht-Master 16622 first saw the light in March 2012 during the Baselworld 2012 event.
+It is already present on their corporate website so there is a good chance that it will soon go on sale in an authorized dealer near you.
+No info on pricing, but it will be expensive.

-Rolex Oyster Perpetual Yacht-Master Blue Dial in Rolesium (Ref.
-16622) Automatic watch specification
+Rolex Oyster Perpetual Yacht-Master Blue Dial in Rolesium 16622 specification

 Number of jewels: 31

 Size: 40.00 mm